niurur/niurur.github.io/README.md

 - Project page: <a href="https://teal.cs.ait.ac.th" target="_blank"> https://teal.cs.ait.ac.th </a>
 - The TEAL 2.O project is implemented by a consortium of 11 universities from Sri Lanka, India, Thailand, Italy, Norway and Romania.
 The TEAL2.O project will develop and deploy an open access platform for technology-enabled learning environment that will facilitate the design and delivery of quality ODL in Science & Technology higher education.
-- I Worked as a developer and as a teacher/trainer/reseacher to bring project a success.
+- I worked as a developer and as a teacher/trainer/reseacher to make this project a success.
 I was resposible for developments, deployments and testing of the application in the servers.
 - Apart from that I did Linux server management and Moodle administration across partner universities in Thailand, India and Sri
 Lanka.
 - **Domains**: *Web applications*, *API*, *Moodle*, *Linux*, *Server administration*,*Databases*, *Database clusters*.